vanesterik/story-lord/README.md

 ## Name

-Story Lord was the conductor of the Story Train and the main antagonist of the episode [Never Ricking Morty](https://www.imdb.com/title/tt10655686/).
+Story Lord was the conductor of the Story Train and the main antagonist of the episode [Never Ricking Morty](https://www.imdb.com/title/tt10655686/) in the Rick and Morty series.
 He possesses story-based powers and he is exhibiting meta knowledge to some degree.
 A rather fitting name for a tool that generates stories.

 ## Instructions